 Meenakshi has been amazing throughout the whole recruitment process!
 She has been extremely professional and dedicated recruitment person.
 I found her to be very engaging, dependable and high in integrity.
 I...Read more

 Thank you ReKonnect India, It's a great pleasure as you as a great team who offered me this opportunity for a job.
 Madhu it was a great pleasure to deal with her for my job as she was so cooperative and ...Read more

 Placed By : Madhu Agarwal

 Thank You ReKonnect India, You are a Great team who found me a perfect job!
 Ankita was the biggest pleasure to deal with!
 She made sure I was well prepared for my interviews, The advice and reassurance ...Read more

 Placed By : Ankita Sharaff

-My sincere appreciation & gratitude to the Inventivoindia and their team for their efforts and being helpful through out the interview process.
-I am very grateful to them for effectively and sincerely he...Read more
+My sincere appreciation & gratitude to the ReKonnect india and their team for their efforts and being helpful through out the interview process.
+I am very grateful to them for effectively and sincerely h...Read more

 Placed By : Neha Boundia